Tiered vs Flat-Rate Subscription Database Design

 If SKIP LOCKED returns zero rows, abort and retry with exponential backoff to avoid deadlock timeouts under high concurrency.

-Step 2: Calculate remaining days in the current period: current_period_end - NOW().
+Step 2: Calculate remaining days using fractional precision.

 Use EXTRACT(EPOCH FROM (current_period_end - NOW())) / 86400.0 for fractional day precision.
-Never truncate early; carry full precision through the credit calculation.
+Never truncate; carry full precision through the credit calculation.

 Step 3: Compute credit for unused flat-rate days or tiered usage adjustments.